-To calculate the size of a starter, you need to consider the starting gravity and volume of your batch.
+To calculate the size of a yeast starter, you need to consider the starting gravity and volume of your batch.
 This calculation will help you determine the total number of yeast cells needed for your batch.

 First, it is important to understand that yeast starters are typically expressed in billions of cells.
-The recommended pitching rate varies depending on the type of you are .
+The recommended pitching rate varies depending on the type of beer you are brewing.
 For ales, it is generally recommended to pitch 0.75 million cells per milliliter per degree Plato.
 For lagers, the recommended rate is 1.5 million cells per milliliter per degree Plato, and for hybrids, it is 1.0 million cells per milliliter per degree Plato.

 To calculate the size of your yeast starter, you will need to follow these steps: